Oak Fire burning in Mendocino County prompts mandatory evacuations

-Also for following areas in Covelo: South of Boardman Ridge/Anthony Peak, East of Nebo rock, North of McCoy Ridge and West of the Glenn County/Tehama County line with Mendocino County.
+Evacuations have also been ordered for the following areas in Covelo: South of Boardman Ridge/Anthony Peak, East of Nebo rock, North of McCoy Ridge and West of the Glenn County/Tehama County line with Mendocino County.

 EVACUATION ORDER (Willits area)— Mendocino Sheriff (@MendoSheriff) September 7, 2020